 I’d like to work as a direct care worker.
 Can SCSEP help?

 Yes.
 We’re pioneering a program to train mature workers to be direct care providers to elderly and disabled persons who need non-medical assistance in their home.
-If you’re interested, please contact your local NCOA SCSEP office.
+If you’re interested, please contact us to find your local NCOA SCSEP office.

 Where can I get more information?